Quickstart Guide to Military Space-A Flights

 Space-A Travel Categories: Who Can Fly Space-A?

-Space-A passengers are divided into six Space-A categories or “Cats:” 1 is the highest and 6 is the lowest.
+Space-A passengers are divided into six categories or “Cats:” 1 is the highest priority and 6 is the lowest.

 Available seats on the aircraft are first offered to travelers in lower-numbered categories.
 Any remaining seats can be used by travelers in higher-numbered (lower priority) categories.
 Priority within a category is based on signup date, as discussed below.

-Important Note: Certain travelers within Cat 6 have restrictions on where they can fly Space-A.
+Important Note: Certain travelers within Category 6 have restrictions on where they can fly.

 The geographic restrictions for travelers within Category 6 are summarized in the table below.